 “Just as a well-filled day brings blessed sleep, so a well-employed life brings a blessed death.”

 Da Vinci, like a lot of modern people trying to take charge of their lives, wanted a work-life balance.
 He wanted one which optimized his work time.
 Clearly he felt a good, productive day would lead to a good sleep.
+Mixed in with his schedule, da Vinci had three other daily habits which were beneficial to him and can be to us (I’ll cover them in later posts):

 1. Journaling: He wrote down notes, doodles, ideas, and jokes.
 These included observations of the world he encountered.
 These covered all aspects of his life.